What usually happens at my first appointment?

 Can I book directly with psychologist without seeing a GP or having a mental health care plan?

-Yes, you can see your psychologist directly, however you will have to pay the full fee and no rebate will be provided.
+Yes, you can see your psychologist privately however you will have to pay the full fee and no rebate will be provided.
 You can also use your private health care cover without seeing the GP.

 Can I go directly to a psychologist to receive treatment through Medicare?